About ZULRESSO

 Suicidal thoughts and behaviors1

-Risk in antidepressants
+Risk with antidepressants

 Variation in risk